 No shorebird was identified during this reporting period.
-However, SICTL continues to monitor the site for migratory shorebirds as a result of two nesting pairs of Pied Oystercatchers identified on the terminal in August 2019.
-Both pairs were observed at the undeveloped areas within the terminal.
+However, SICTL continues to monitor the site for migratory shorebirds.

 No foxes were sighted on the terminal this reporting period, however if the occurrence of feral foxes increase, SICTL will consider fox baiting at the terminal.